Hurricane Dorian: Florida

 On August 28, Florida governor Ron DeSantis declared a state of emergency for 26 counties in the hurricane's expected path.
 This later expanded to the entire state on August 29.
 First responders distributed sandbags in many counties.
 Residents began stocking up on supplies throughout the state.
 In Brevard County, locals worked to trim large tree branches to protect power lines.
 The University of Central Florida, Stetson University, Rollins College, and Daytona State College cancelled classes between August 30 and September 3.
 In addition, the Florida Institute of Technology, University of North Florida, Embry-Riddle Aeronautical University, Florida Atlantic University, University of South Florida, Florida International University and the University of Miami cancelled classes for at least one day on top of the three-day Labor Day weekend.
+The National Park Service shut down Biscayne National Park starting at 1:30pm on August 30.

 When it became apparent that Dorian would near the Florida coastline, a tropical storm watch was issued for the Florida east coast from Deerfield Beach to Sebastian Inlet on August 31.
 It was upgraded to a tropical storm warning a few hours later.
 A hurricane watch was issued for the area north of Deerfield Beach on September 1, and it was upgraded to a hurricane warning later that day.
 On the night of September 1, a hurricane watch was issued for Volusia and Broward counties, which was later upgraded to a hurricane warning and extended down the coast.

 The Florida State League and Gulf Coast League of Minor League Baseball both cancelled the remainder of the regular season and the playoffs due to the hurricane.
 In college football, the game between the Florida State Seminoles and the Boise State Broncos originally scheduled for 7 p.m. on August 31 in Jacksonville was moved to 12:00 p.m. on August 31 in Tallahassee to move the game out of the path of the storm.
 The Orlando Pride of the National Women's Soccer League postponed their game against the Washington Spirit from August 31 to October 5.
+The Tampa Bay Rays of Major League Baseball also postponed a game against the Baltimore Orioles.